cs4241-c25/a4-adequatej/README.md

 - Added server-side data validation and error handling through Next.js API routes
 - Implemented protected routes and user-specific data
 - Added real-time updates when modifying anime entries

+## Initial Issues:
+I had two problems with my Next.js app.
+First, my DELETE route wasn't working because Next.js 15.1.7 is picky about route parameters being Promises.
+Instead of messing with DELETE, I switched to using GET with a query parameter (_method=DELETE) since GET routes work better in this version.
+Second, I had my authOptions in the wrong place.
+Next.js 15.1.7 only wants route files to handle HTTP stuff (GET, POST, etc.), not store configuration.
+So I moved authOptions to its own config file and imported it where needed.
+Once I made these two changes, it started working!